anmol1point0/expense-tracker/README.md

 2. Input data validation is not happening
     * Impact:
         * If amount is greater than required dues amount then refunding the amount and for next request user has to give the money again(No wallet).

+## Low Hanging Fruits
+* Can use store id/store name to filter out data to get the dues remaining on a store as a whole.